RussellSanders1/J-Py-Parsers/pyParser/README.md

 python pyparser.py [filenames]
 ```

-where filenames is a list of either absolute paths or relative paths to the current directory
+where filenames is a list of either absolute paths or relative paths to the current directory.

 ## Dependencies
 None!
-This code works using the ast module in python and requires no other modules to be installed
+This code works using the ast module in python and requires no other modules to be installed.

-## testing
+## Test
 Use the command
 ```
 python -m unittest testparse
 ```
-to run tests to confirm files and directories are correctly accessed
+to run tests to confirm files and directories are correctly accessed.